sdc-china/IDA-doc/_posts/2018-01-15-installation-ida-repacking.md

 *  **engineConfig.retryTimes** :  retry the failed command by the given times
 *  **engineConfig.retryInterval** : the interval time  between the retry.The default is 3 seconds
 *  **engineConfig.dataDir** :  Temp folder to keep resouces like screenshot,checkstyle,twx etc
-*  **smtp.host** ：SMTP host
+*  **smtp.host** : SMTP host
-*  **smtp.port** ：SMTP port
+*  **smtp.port** : SMTP port
-*  **email.from** ：Sender Email address
+*  **email.from** : Sender Email address
-*  **spring.activemq.broker-url** ：IP and Port of embedded ActiveMQ.
+*  **spring.activemq.broker-url** : IP and Port of embedded ActiveMQ.
 It is only needed when you integrate IDA with BPM DEF[1] to have the monitoring feature.
 By default this property is commented out.
 You can leave it as-is if you don't need the monitoring feature.
 If you need it, you can uncomment it and replace the localhost with the actual IP address of the IDA deployment server.
+*  **deployment.timeout** : The timeout in seconds for REST API call to check if snapshot is installed on PS and set as default snapshot
+*  **deployment.interval** : The interval in seconds for REST API call to check if snapshot is installed on PS and set as default snapshot
 *  **jasypt.encryptor.password** : default value password

 **Notes**